Ahmedsamir190/StarWars/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a A starwars Web Application (Next.js) .TypeScript

 ## Getting Started

 ![starwarsmac](/public/Macbook-Air.png)

+**Welcome to Starwars Web Application**

-First, run the development server:
+- First, run the development server:

-There are no specific directions, just do it
+-There are no specific directions, just do it

-After download files just do npm i
+1- After download files just do npm i

-And start with npm run dev
+2- And start with npm run dev .

-## Learn More
+## features

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+We tried to add an aesthetic touch to enable a unique experience

+1 - We have provided a group of categories that can be accessed

+2- When entering a specific category, the existing characters can be discovered and you can interact with them by adding the distinguished characters in the favorite

+3- It is also possible to know information about each character

+4-We also provide content in more than one language.
+We currently support English and Arabic, while working on adding more

+And some other features that can be discovered .

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+You can see the website and interact with him in :

+- [Demo](https://starwarszero.vercel.app/) - We hope you enjoy .

+## updates

+This is the first release and updates will be worked on in the coming period with the addition of some other features